nock/nock/.github/ISSUE_TEMPLATE/04_thanks.md

-# ❤️ I'm using Nock

 ---
 name: 🤗 Support us
 about: If you want support our efforts in maintaining Nock

 ---

-Click "Preview" for a nicer view!
+# ❤️ I'm using Nock

 If you (or your company) are using Nock - please let us know.
 We'd love to hear from you!